Code-Institute-Submissions/ColetteThomson-fultum_charity_OctResub/README.md

 Images for the website have been downloaded from **Pexels**.
 The social media icons were downloaded from **Font Awesome**.
 The MP4 video was downloaded from **All Free Downloads**.

 ### Limitations
-As there is no JavaScript functionality present in this website, the Query Form on the 'About Us' page is designed to post to Code Institute's form dump (https://formdump.codeinstitute.net/).
+As there is no JavaScript functionality present in this website, the Query Form on the 'Contact Us' page is designed to post to Code Institute's form dump (https://formdump.codeinstitute.net/).

 ### Features
 * The Query Form - this can be completed on the 'Contact Us' page.